urielfaier/Data_scientists_job_analysis_sql/README.md

-# Data scientists Job market analysis in SQL
+# Data Scientists Job market Analysis in SQL

 ## Introduction
  Delve into the Data Scientist job market!
 This project zooms in on Data Scientist role, uncovering  top-paying opportunities, sought-after skills, and  where demand intersects with lucrative salaries in the realm of the Data Scientist role.